 - Nutritional Yeast* (baring allergies)

 - Ezekiel Bread and breads made from Sprouted Grains

 - Oats and oatmeal

 - Wild rice

 - Nuts, nut butters, seeds

-Certain fruits and vegetables contain more protein than others.
-Include them in your meals to increase your daily protein intake.
-Look for organic fruits and vegetables whenever possible
+Certain fruits and vegetables contain more protein than others and should be included in your meals to increase your daily protein intake.
+Look for organic fruits and vegetables whenever possible.

 According to a 2015 Harvard University study: “One specific concern is the possibility for GMOs to negatively affect human health.
 This could result from differences in nutritional content, allergic response, or undesired side effects such as toxicity, organ damage, or gene transfer.”
 [That means the plant genes may interfere with our gut bacteria and genetic material.]

 In a culture concerned about calcium, we have been led to believe that dairy is the only source of this bone building mineral.
 This is far from the truth.
 Plant food sources of calcium include:

 These foods are high in calcium and other minerals that are equally important in the formation of strong bones.
 Your calcium needs can be easily met by eating several servings of vegetables per day and adding a handful of soaked almonds to your diet daily.
 Dairy products actually aren’t as good for the body as advertised.
 They’re congesting, which means that they produce phlegm which may impact breathing, joint swelling and chronic indigestion.